 Ant Nests 101: Choosing the Best Formicarium for Your Colony

 Not all ants love the same real estate.
 Some dig deep underground, others prefer wood, and some happily move into an acrylic penthouse.
+Choosing the right nest directly affects growth, health, and behaviour.
+Pick wrong—too dry, too humid, too big, or too small—and you invite escapes, mould, or colony decline.

 1. Acrylic Formicariums – The Modern Classic